govuk-one-login/account-components/docs/adr/0002-application-architecture.md

 Given the 'low base, high burst' traffic pattern we expect for this application, running on Lambda will allow us to scale faster and will be significantly cheaper and more environmentally friendly than a container based app.

+We could use provisioned concurrency if traffic is very low and we're seeing frequent cold starts that break our NFRs.

 ### 4. Combined Express app deployed to Lambda

 The Frontend Capability team in GOV.UK One Login have been experimenting with running Express applications on AWS Lambda.